 Identifying Fraudulent E-Commerce Activity

 As a business owner, you have a lot of options available to you for fraud prevention.
 Many techniques can be learned and implemented to help you and your team detect fraud when it’s happening.
-We also suggest investing in automated tools, as they are much more effective but also more expensive.
+We also suggest investing in automated tools, which are much more effective and expensive.
 Here are some key things to watch for when looking for potentially fraudulent activity:

 • Inconsistent Data: When the purchaser enters an address that doesn’t match the billing zip code, or the URL doesn’t line up with the cardholder’s email address